Psybernetic/vim-cheatsheet/README.md

 ## Vim Cheatsheet

-Based on [Daniel Gryniewicz](https://www.fprintf.net/vimCheatSheet.html)'s version.
+Loosely based on [Daniel Gryniewicz](https://www.fprintf.net/vimCheatSheet.html)'s version.

 Vim has three modes: normal mode (a.k.a command mode), insert mode and visual mode.
 When you first start Vim, it is always in normal mode.